stephdl/nethserver-phpsettings/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PhpAdjustableValues.rst

 Manage the Php version of Apache
 ================================

-You can set here which version of Php, Apache will run, either the default one or any other Php SCL version.
+You can modify here the settings of php.
+If you want to choose several version of Php you need to install nethserver-php-scl.

 Php Settings
 ============